utopia-rise/godot-kotlin-jvm/docs/src/doc/contribution/knowledge-base/artefact-differentiation.md

 ## main
 ### Overview
-The `main.jar` is built when the user builds his code.
+The `usercode.jar` is built when the user builds his code.
 It is a shadowJar containing only the users code as well as all the dependencies the user has defined recursively.
 This is needed so they and all dependencies and the dependencies of the dependencies are present at runtime.

 ### Usage
 This jar is bundled together with the game executable during export and executed through the `godot-bootstrap` during runtime.
 It is nowhere else used.

 ## usercode
 ### Overview
 The `usercode` artifact is a shared library which is only used on GraalVM native image builds.
-It contains all code from the `main.jar` and the `godot-bootstrap.jar`.
+It contains all code from the `usercode.jar` and the `godot-bootstrap.jar`.

 ### Usage
-It replaces the `godot-bootstrap.jar` and the `main.jar` when the game is exported.
+It replaces the `godot-bootstrap.jar` and the `usercode.jar` when the game is exported.
 It is only used when configured either as a commandline arg or through the configuration file (see [GraalVM documentation](../../user-guide/advanced/graal-vm-native-image.md) for more information).
 While it is used (either in game or editor) no usercode can be reloaded.